archie-rp/rs-schema-wb/docs/api/String.md

 ### enum

-Checks if string is a value of enum.
+This function checks whether a given string is a value of an enum.

 ```javascript
 enum FieldTypeEnum {
   FREE_TEXT = 'FREE_TEXT',
   EXISTING_FIELD = 'EXISTING_FIELD',